 Hmm.
 Good information, but this still is not resonating for me.
 So begins my quest to attempt to educate the world on what Case Management really is.

 The Basics – What Data Does it Manage?

-The reality is that each of these different LOB systems have gaps.
-There is some critical data that, for one reason or another, cannot be stored or managed within these systems, but is still relevant.
+The reality is that each of these different LOB systems has gaps.
+There are some critical data that, for one reason or another, cannot be stored or managed within these systems, but are still relevant.
 Hence, the advent of spreadsheets or Microsoft Access databases, to manage the data that doesn’t have a proper home.
 It doesn’t stop there.
-Enter the email pack rat who effectively uses their email folders as a means to hoard this data.
+Enter the email packrat who effectively uses their email folders as a means to hoard this data.
 Lotus Notes is another good example where developers put together Notes applications to help fill these gaps.

 This is really what we’re talking about.
 All of this “other relevant data” that is kept somewhere.
 Most often, this data is not accessible unless: